Bachelors of Science in BiologyWhat do you do with a degree in Biology? Almost anything you put your mind to.

-Our marine science track prepares you for a career with the ocean.
+Our marine science concentration prepares you for a career with the ocean.
 Diving under the Antarctic ice might not be everyone’s cup of tea, but some of our students have done it.
 Marine Biology students take our normal core courses plus additional ones in marine science, some of which are given at the Dauphin Island Sea Lab on Dauphin Island, Alabama.

-Our molecular biology track introduces you to the world of DNA and the biology of the cell.
+Our molecular biology concentration introduces you to the world of DNA and the biology of the cell.
 Learn how to splice and sequence genes, identify proteins, prepare for careers in biomedical research or in a police forensic lab.

 If you are looking for a minor to pair with a different major, we offer a general biology minor and and an indertisciplinary environmental science minor.